kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 While the improvement from 0.68 to 0.69 accuracy is modest, it’s consistent.
 We see slightly better F1 scores for ingredients, title, and none.
 Direction slipped a bit, which suggests that not all added features were equally helpful.

+### Speed Up Loading Data

 Before diving deeper into feature evaluation, we noticed that even loading a sample of 1000 files was taking a considerable amount of time—over 50 seconds to load, followed by another 20 seconds to train and evaluate.
 Scikit-learn already parallelizes training and prediction internally, so the bottleneck lies in data loading.
 To address this, we’ll next parallelize the `load_labeled_blocks` function so we can better scale our experiments.

 For those following along, check out the next step in git: